Building Inspections Division

 About the Division

-Hall County Government has operated a Building Inspection Division since 1972.
+Hall County Government has operated a Building Inspections Division since 1972.
 Today the Inspection Office operates under a unified code system that is applicable regardless of which jurisdiction construction occurs.

-The primary mission of the Building Inspection Division is to protect the health, safety and welfare of the people by ensuring a safe building environment.
+The primary mission of the Building Inspection Divisions is to protect the health, safety and welfare of the people by ensuring a safe building environment.